 Snow Covered Trails

 Near the highest point of the canyon walls, I broke into a sweat.
-The trail I had been following disappeared beneath the snowpack and I was lost.
+The trail I had been following disappeared beneath the snowpack, I was lost.
 Luckily, the GPS app on my cell phone was working and I was able to trace the trail on a downloaded USGS map.

-The sun shone through the snow clouds and the steep canyon walls were illuminated.
+The sun shone through the snow clouds illuminating the steep canyon walls.
 Dark reds, mottled with fresh snow, created a stunning sight of the Gila Wilderness in the wintertime.
-The absolute serenity of the scene overwhelmed my senses and I forgot about the cold melting snow, permeating my clothes.
+The absolute serenity of the scene overwhelmed my senses, letting me forget about the cold melting snow permeating my clothes.

 Leaving the canyon behind me, the snowstorm intensified as the day grew short.
-I passed one other hiker, going the opposite way and we were both woefully unprepared for the snow.
+I passed one other hiker, going the opposite way, both of us were both woefully unprepared for the snow.
 Our faces red and feet wet, we each tramped through the muddy mush, not saying much in passing.

 A Wet and Snowy Evening in New Mexico

-Not needing running water for camp, I decided to boil snow and use it for drinking purposes.
+Not needing running water for camp, I decided to boil snow to use for drinking purposes.
 This allowed me to set up camp in a dry spot beneath a couple of pine trees.
 The snow had thoroughly soaked the ground and finding dry fuel proved difficult.

 I realized that if I turned over old logs, I could find handfuls of pine needles that were still bone dry.
 I also collected the tips of dead branches that had not been soaking in a pile of snow all day.
 After using most of my waterproof matches, I was able to get a respectable flame going.